Practise for Kendrick

 Typical Exam Topics

-Based on the CEM (Centre for Evaluation & Monitoring) format, candidates should prepare for these topic areas.
+Based on the GL Assessment (switched from CEM in 2023) format, candidates should prepare for these topic areas.

 Verbal Reasoning